stephengaito/documentArchive/features/architecture/deployment/Readme.md

 not yet have a C++ target, hence in the short to medium term we need to use infrastructure based on the Java JVM.

+Most deployments will be for an indiviadual using a simple gem install.

 ## Goals

 We would ideally like an architecture which scales *from* an